All articles

 Polyvagal Theory, developed by neuroscientist Stephen Porges, describes three states your autonomic nervous system cycles through, organized like a ladder.

 • Social engagement (top rung).
 You feel safe.
 Heart rate is steady, face is expressive, voice carries warmth.
-This state runs on the ventral branch of the vagus nerve, which connects your brainstem to your gut.
+This state runs on the ventral branch of the vagus nerve, which links your brainstem to your heart and the muscles of your face and voice.

 • Mobilization (middle rung).
 Danger detected.
 Your sympathetic nervous system floods you with adrenaline.
 Heart races, muscles tense.
 Classic fight or flight.

 • Shutdown (bottom rung).
 When the threat feels inescapable, the dorsal branch of the vagus nerve slams the brakes.
 Heart rate drops.
 Energy drains.
-You go numb, foggy, or disconnected.
+You go numb, foggy, or disconnected... the deepest form of what the familiar "fight, flight, freeze" framework calls freeze.
 Your body moves through these states without conscious input.
 Porges calls this neuroception: scanning for safety or danger below awareness.
 You do not choose to shut down any more than you choose to flinch.

 What Shutdown Looks Like